Tyrrrz/MiniRazor/Readme.md

 **Project status: maintenance mode** (bug fixes only).

-MiniRazor is a tiny wrapper around the Razor templating engine, which provides a way to compile and render templates on demand.
-This library focuses specifically on providing the lightest possible implementation that can be used in console, desktop, or other non-web applications.
+MiniRazor is a tiny abstraction over the Razor engine, designed to provide a simple interface to compile and render templates, both at build time and at run time.

 ## Download